cis-projects/swen90007_course_notes/_sources/workshops/workshop_6.md

 - [ ] Break the test intentionally → push → red.
 - [ ] Fix it → push → green again.

-### Step 4 — Build the fat JAR
+### Step 4 — Build the deployable artifact

 **Goal:** Ensure the deployable artifact builds in a clean environment.

-Your application is deployed as a single self-contained JAR containing your code, its dependencies, and embedded Tomcat.
-That's the Shade plugin's job:
+Your application is packaged by Maven and then copied into a Docker image, which is what Render runs.
+On the setup in the course notes that artefact is a .war, produced by the default package phase.
+No extra plugin configuration is required.

+:class: dropdown
+You will need the Shade plugin to produce a single self-contained JAR.
+Everything else in this workshop is unchanged; substitute `*.jar` for `*.war` in the artifact paths below.

 ```xml
 <plugin>